MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctabctrl-class.md

 ```

 ### Parameters
- [out] *pScrollInfo*
+*pScrollInfo*<br/>
- Pointer to a [SCROLLINFO](/windows/desktop/api/winuser/ns-winuser-tagscrollinfo) structure or NULL.
+[out] Pointer to a [SCROLLINFO](/windows/desktop/api/winuser/ns-winuser-tagscrollinfo) structure or NULL.
 When this method returns, and if this parameter is not NULL, the structure contains all the parameters of the scroll bar.
 The default value is NULL.

 ### Return Value
  TRUE if this method succeeds; otherwise, FALSE.